Joining Instructions for Keelboat Sailing Courses

 High SPF suntan lotion

 If you wear glasses use something to secure them.
 Pen and paper are useful for note taking back ashore.
-If you're concerned about motion sickness just get something from the chemist.
+If you're concerned about motion sickness, please get something from the chemist.
 There are pills and patches available.
 You get your sea legs eventually but there's no need for this to spoil your early sailing experiences.

 Each day starts at the house with a safety session.
 If it's an early tide we'll then go straight out sailing.
 On a later tide we'll cover more of the theory sessions first.